lachrist/estree-sentry-2/README.md

 # estree-sentry

-More precise [estree](https://github.com/estree/estree) type with support for generic annotations.
+A more precise [ESTree](https://github.com/estree/estree) type with support for generic annotations.

 ![Relationship between estree and estree-sentry](doc/estree-sentry.png)

-[estree](https://github.com/estree/estree) and its typescript type definition [@types/estree](https://www.npmjs.com/package/@types/estree) are great but many valid `estree.Program` are nonsensical and consumers do not benefit from the typescript type system as much as they could.
+[ESTree](https://github.com/estree/estree) and its typescript type definition [@types/estree](https://www.npmjs.com/package/@types/estree) are great but many valid `estree.Program` are nonsensical and consumers do not benefit from the typescript type system as much as they could.
+That is due to its contextless philosophy.
 For instance, the key of a non-computed member expression can be an arbitrary expression but only an identifier or a private identifier would be sensible.
 This forces consumers to backdoor the type system with ugly type assertions such as the `as Identifier | PrivateIdentifier` below:

+[ESTree](https://github.com/estree/estree) and its TypeScript type definition [@types/estree](https://www.npmjs.com/package/@types/estree) are great, but many valid `estree.Program` nodes are nonsensical, which limits the benefits TypeScript's type system provides to consumers.
+For instance, the key of a non-computed member expression can be an arbitrary expression, but only an identifier or a private identifier would be sensible.
+This forces consumers to bypass the type system with type assertions, such as the as `Identifier | PrivateIdentifier` in the example below:

 ```typescript
 import { MemberExpression, Identifier, PrivateIdentifier } from "estree";